 - Elementary School Level 2-3

 - Middle and High School Level 3-5

-- For all A-1, A-5, and A-6:
+- For all A-1, A-4, A-5, and A-6:

 - Notify the appropriate level assistant superintendent.

-- Contact Public Safety.
+- Contact CCSDPD.

-• Option: For middle school and high school students, the student may reduce the first outof-school suspension for A-1, A-5, or A-6 by three days by attending the Gaining Results in Intervention and Prevention (GRIP) Program consisting of one four-hour Saturday session attended by the student and the parent, or another comparable program approved by Prevention/Intervention.
+• Option: For middle school and high school students, the student may reduce the first outof-school suspension for A-1, A-4, A-5, or A-6 by three days by attending the Gaining Results in Intervention and Prevention (GRIP) Program consisting of one four-hour Saturday session attended by the student and the parent, or another comparable program approved by Student Assistance Programs office.
 Failure to successfully complete this program will result in the student serving the full length of the suspension.

 NOTE: Alcohol/Illegal Drug/Inhalant offenses are cumulative for grades K-2, grades 3-5, grades 6-8 and grades 8-12.